The Supreme Court “Shadow Docket,” Explained

 How has the use of the shadow docket changed in recent years?

-Shadow docket cases are sometimes controversial, and the Court’s handling of these hot-button disputes has changed dramatically because of a confluence of events dating back to the 1980s.
+Shadow docket cases are sometimes controversial, and the Court’s handling of these hot-button disputes has changed dramatically owing to a confluence of events dating back to the 1980s.
 This change has transformed the shadow docket from an obscure procedural tool to a matter of public disagreement.

 Through the 1970s, when a controversial case emerged on the shadow docket, the individual justice assigned to that part of the country took oral argument and issued a signed order explaining his reasoning, usually without the involvement of the other justices.